-Short for Electronic Clearance Service, ECS is an electronic mode of transferring funds from your bank account to another.
-It is used financial institutions for making payments such as salary, pension, dividend interest, and deduction of EMIs for loans.
+Electronic Clearance Service (ECS) is an electronic mode of transferring funds from one bank account to another.
+Financial institutions use it to make payments such as salaries, pensions, dividend interest and deduction of EMIs for loans.

-To avail an ECS Mandate, you need to inform your bank or lending institutions that authorizes it to deduct a certain amount for any purchases made.
-The ECS Mandate contains the details of your bank account, branch, and other account details.
-An ECS user can set a maximum amount that one can be debited from the account.
+To avail of an ECS mandate, you need to inform your bank first.
+The ECS mandate contains details of your bank account and branch, among others.
+An ECS user can set a limit for the maximum amount that can be debited from their account.

-The charges for ECS may vary for different institutions.
+The charges for ECS may vary for different financial institutions.

-The ECS mandate requires details like name, account number and your bank's name.
+The ECS mandate requires details such as your name, account number and your bank's name.
 Based on this information, the institution accepting the ECS payments prepares the data and submits it to the clearing house through its bank.
 After validating the data, the ECS is processed and the amount is debited from the given bank.

-You don’t need to submit a cheque when providing an ECS.
+You don’t need to submit a cheque while providing an ECS.

-An ECS limit is the maximum amount that an institute deduct from a customer's bank account through an ECS.
+An ECS limit is the maximum amount that an institute can deduct from a customer's bank account.

 The NACH mandate form contains your bank account and branch details.
 Through a NACH ECS mandate, customers can set a maximum limit that can be debited from their account by the financial institution.

 Did you know, a good CIBIL score can help you get a better deal on loans and credit cards?